tutkuyaras/PGSXplorer/README.md

 # PGSXplorer
-PGSXplorer is a bioinformatics workflow designed to calculate polygenic scores by processing genomic data through quality control steps.
-Optionally, it can utilize tools such as [PLINK](https://www.cog-genomics.org/plink/), [PRSice-2](https://choishingwan.github.io/PRSice/), [LD-Pred2 (grid)](https://privefl.github.io/bigsnpr/articles/LDpred2.html), [LD-Pred2 (auto)](https://privefl.github.io/bigsnpr/articles/LDpred2.html), [Lassosum2](https://privefl.github.io/bigsnpr/articles/LDpred2.html#lassosum2-grid-of-models), [PRS-CSx](https://github.com/getian107/PRScsx), and [MUSSEL](https://github.com/Jin93/MUSSEL).
+PGSXplorer is a bioinformatics workflow designed to calculate polygenic scores by processing genomic data through quality control steps, phasing and imputation.
+Optionally, it can utilize tools such as [PLINK](https://www.cog-genomics.org/plink/), [PRSice-2](https://choishingwan.github.io/PRSice/), [LD-Pred2 (grid)](https://privefl.github.io/bigsnpr/articles/LDpred2.html), [LD-Pred2 (auto)](https://privefl.github.io/bigsnpr/articles/LDpred2.html), [Lassosum2](https://privefl.github.io/bigsnpr/articles/LDpred2.html#lassosum2-grid-of-models), [MegaPRS] (https://dougspeed.com/megaprs/), [PRS-CSx](https://github.com/getian107/PRScsx), and [MUSSEL](https://github.com/Jin93/MUSSEL).
 The workflow requires genomic files in PLINK format (.bed, .bim, .fam) and GWAS summary statistics for two different populations as input to complete the analysis.

 You can try PGSXplorer with the sample data set in the [Target](https://drive.google.com/drive/folders/1u6iAEZaDpq9U-EfrRNv2fZLEW-WXBPM2?usp=drive_link) folder and compare the output with your own data.
+We also added examples of the necessary reference files for chromosomes 1 and 2 to this folder, which will allow users to experiment with sample data sets.
 This dataset is generated using [HAPNEST](https://github.com/intervene-EU-H2020/synthetic_data) with default parameters and is for a European population of 1000 people.

 ![PGSXplorer Diagram](https://github.com/tutkuyaras/PGSXplorer/blob/PGSXplorer/images/PGSExplorer%20Workflow.drawio.png)
 ## Workflow Overview